 Mistake #1: The Up/Down Duplex

 What I did not realize was the noise transfer from the top to bottom floor in an up/down duplex is almost unbearable.
 I can hear EVERYTHING that the folks on the top floor are doing.
-And yes, I mean everything—from them walking, to their TV, to normal conversations and other noises you don’t want to hear (peeing, sex noises, etc.).
+And yes, I mean everything—from them walking, to their TV, to normal conversations and other noises you don’t want to hear (let’s just call them ‘personal’ noises).
 This gets very annoying, very quickly.